EP NowStoreAcademySupportProduction LotProducts by Country

 Overall, the UK Cultural Test is flexible and there are many paths that can be taken to pass it.
 Productions that might not initially look like they qualify can often find a way with some careful consideration or some tweaks to the script or budget.

-If you decide to explore the UK as a filming destination, reach out to Lloyd Gunton and the team at FLB Accountants (an Entertainment Partners company).
-FLB is a UK-based chartered accounting firm with expertise in media and entertainment accounting, tax and tax incentives, finance, and accounting.
-They also provide film and TV tax credit incentive estimates and formal opinions to lenders, manage tax credit claim submissions, work with producers to advise on and finalise budgets and provide deal close support for both independent and multi-party financed projects.
+With vast experience in media and entertainment accounting, tax and incentives, finance, and accounting, our expert team can provide film and TV incentive estimates, formal opinions to lenders and accountant's reports; manage incentive claim submissions; work with producers to advise on and finalise budgets; and provide deal close support for both independent and multi-party financed projects.

 Related Content